 My core values

-My core professional values are simple: do great work for people who know the value of good design, elegant code and ethical software.
+My professional values involve doing my best work for clients who know the value of excellent and ethical code and design.

 A complete list of my areas of domain expertise, partner technology platforms, and other skills is located here.
 I practice a DRY engineering method and style to consistently reduce redundancy and automate and is agile, iterative, and modular overall.